vtexdocs/help-center-content/docs/tutorials/en/how-to-use-the-shareable-cart-app.md

 ![shareable-cart-customerdetails](https://images.ctfassets.net/alneenqid6w5/4JY5ktzka93UkWov5cMnb6/8d2cccb0e7189da93ed6bf98c37d7752/shareable-cart-customerdetails.gif)

-<div class="alert alert-danger" role="alert"><strong>Never ask for payment details when sending the cart.</strong> Even if the customer insists, explain that they should fill in the payment details for security reasons.</div>
+>❗ **Never ask for payment details when sending the cart.** Even if the customer insists, explain that they should fill in the payment details for security reasons.

 ## Sharing the cart